Literatefool/Comprehensive-NPC-System/documentations/Unimplemented/UseAnimationController_Implementation_Plan.md

 2. **Server → Nearby Clients Only**: Server broadcasts position updates **ONLY** to clients within `BROADCAST_DISTANCE` (not all clients)
 3. **Result**: 70-95% network traffic reduction compared to broadcasting to all clients
 4. **Frequency Control**: Updates fire based on `POSITION_SYNC_INTERVAL` config (default: 0.5 seconds)
-5. **Position Validation**: Server validates position changes to detect teleport exploits
+5. **No Position Validation**: Server accepts all position updates (no anti-exploit checks to avoid ping-related false positives)

 **Network Flow:**